BiteenMatlab/NOBIAS/README.md

 Copyright (c) 2017 Tom Minka

-The RNN module uses the LSTM arichtecture of RANDI python package and implement in MATLAB.
+The RNN module uses the LSTM arichtecture of the RANDI python package and implement in MATLAB.
 Argun, A., Volpe, G., and Bo, S. (2021).
-Classi?cation, inference and segmentation of anomalous di?usion with recurrent neural networks.
+Classification, inference and segmentation of anomalous diffusion with recurrent neural networks.
 J. Phys.
 A: Math.
 Theor. doi:10.1088/1751-8121/ac070a.

 ## License